 Like Vimix, Ant pulls inspiration from macOS for the button colors without directly copying the style.
-Where Vimix tones down the color options, Ant adds a richness to the colors that looks fantastic on my System 76 Galago Pro screen.
+Where Vimix tones down the color options, Ant adds a richness to the colors that look fantastic on my System 76 Galago Pro screen.
 The variation between the three theme options is pretty dramatic, and though it may not be to everyone’s taste, it is most certainly to mine.

-10. Flat Remix
+8. Flat Remix

 If you haven’t noticed by this point, I am a sucker for someone who pays attention to the details in the close, minimize, maximize buttons.
 The color theme that Flat Remix uses is one I have not seen anywhere else, with a red, blue, and orange color way.
 Add that on top of a theme that looks almost like a mix between Arc and Adapta, and you have Flat Remix.

 I am personally a fan of the dark option, but the light alternative is very nice as well.
 So if you like subtle transparencies, a cohesive dark theme, and a touch of color here and there, Flat Remix is for you.

 Paper has been around for some time now.
 I remember using it for the first back in 2014.
 I would say, at this point, Paper is more known for its icon pack than for its GTK theme, but that doesn’t mean that the theme isn’t a wonderful option in and of its self.
 Even though I adored the Paper icons from the beginning, I can’t say that I was a huge fan of the Paper theme when I first tried it out.